deebthik/cybersecurity_dashboard-elasticsearch/README.md

 - Incident Management
 The backend supports creating and deleting incidents.
 Bulk upload incidents using the Elasticsearch bulk API with data in JSON formats.

+- Endpoint to plug in realtime SOC data such as incidents, vulnerabilities, new CVEs, etc.

+- Refreshes every minute so that the data and incidents are up to date

+- There are two approaches taken in this implementation to show a proof of concept of both
+  a.
+To create an endpoint where an external API can be plugged in, for eg data from an online CVE database
+  b.
+Randomly generated local data that is large in size (~50,000) to show the capacity and performance

+**Why Elasticsearch for this scenario**

+- High-Performance Search and Analytics
+- Real-Time Data Ingestion
+- Scalability
+- Advanced Querying and Aggregations
+- Future extensions like alerts and automation with Kibana